bbadzioch/bbadzioch.github.io/python_workshop.md

-# CDSE Python Workshop
+# CDSE Days 2018 \\ Python Workshop

+##

-* This will be a hands-on workshop - we will write code thought it.
+* This will be a hands-on workshop - we will write code the entire time.
 All participants need to bring laptops.
 Any operating system (Windows/Mac/Linux) is fine.
-The instructions how to install software and some additional files we will need are below.
+Instructions how to install software and some additional files we will need are posted below.

 * I set up a [Piazza](http://piazza.com/buffalo/spring2019/cdsepython) page for the workshop.
 Please sign up so you can post question before, during, and after the workshop (or perhaps comment on questions posted by others).

 ## Software installation

 **1)** Install the [Anaconda distribution of Python 3.7](https://www.anaconda.com/download) (be sure to select the Python 3.7 version).